slatedocs/slate/source/includes/v4/_events.md

 or scale prices with following attributes:

 - scale_price_id (integer) internal database id for the scale price definition
-- seat_category_id (integer) only for events with seating plan
+- seat_category_id (integer) internal database id for the seat category definition (only for events with seating plan)
-- seat_category_title (string) only for events with seating plan
+- seat_category_title (string) title or the seat category (only for events with seating plan)
-- title(string) title of scale price, e.g. "regular fee" or "reduced fee"
+- title (string) title of scale price, e.g. "regular fee" or "reduced fee"
-- description(text)
+- description (text) longer, more detailed description for the scale price
 - group (boolean), whether the price is for the whole group or per participant (per seat)
 - optional (boolean), whether the price is a choice or not
 - price_cents (integer) price in EUR cents

-Usualy, there will be one default price or at least one scale pice.
+Usually, there will be one default price or at least one scale price.

 ## Global dates list